astropy/photutils/docs/install.rst

 .. warning::

-    While Photutils will import even if these dependencies are not installed, the functionality will be severely limited.
+    While Photutils will import even if these optional dependencies are not installed, the functionality will be severely limited.
 It is very strongly recommended that you install `Scipy`_ and `scikit-image`_ to use Photutils.
 Both are easily installed via `conda`_ or `pip`_.

 Installing the latest released version